KAMEVETRICS/d-place/gitbook/README.md

 You list a course, guide, or template.
 A buyer pays the listed NIM from their wallet.
 The file unlocks in the browser and stays in their library.
 You can also fund a bounty: the prize must sit in escrow before the job is public.
 You choose how many winners to pay.

-This handbook matches the product as it ships.
-It is for people who use the stall and for whoever hosts it.

-## What D place is not

-- Not a custodial exchange.
-Listing payments go to the seller’s Nimiq address.
-Bounty prizes go to an escrow address you configure, then out to winners.
-- Not a social network.
-Identity is a Nimiq wallet plus a username you pick once.
-- Not a place to send NIM to a name that is not an NQ address.
-Listing payments go to the seller’s wallet.

 ## Two doors